Author has written 9 stories for Bleach, Rosario + Vampire, The Mask, and Avengers.

 A funny thing occurred to me though.
 Some people have told me they stopped reading after it became an honest harem fic.
 So, you like Harem mangas, but you don't like Harem stories?
 Kinda weird in my opinion, but that's just me.

-I enjoy a good plot, a good RPG, writing, reading, swimming, diving, comedies, and a job well done.
+I enjoy a good plot, video games, writing, reading, swimming, diving, cycling, comedies, and a job well done.
 I try to give quality work because so many throw away formatting and spelling in the drivel they post, and even if it's fanfiction, I take all my writing seriously.

 If people want to recommend things for me to read, I'd be fine with that, but know that if you want me to read anything you yourself have written, I will probably review like a beta.
 I can't stand stories where someone from another universe takes the place of the original main character, so I won't read any of those.
 It's laziness on the author's part.
 Sure, some main characters need a little work, but to simply replace them with what someone might think is a cooler character, who often had a lot more time to evolve and mature, is just plain laziness.